Building a Web Assembly powered password generator

 rand = { version = "0.7.3", features = ["wasm-bindgen"] }

-Implementing our password generator logic
+Implement the password generator logic in src/lib.rs

 use wasm_bindgen::prelude::*;